FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 The values for ``ClientId`` and ``ClientSecrets.Secret`` are randomly generated.
 You are recommended to generate your own values.

 We will use Postman to issue a request for an Access Token.
-For this we created a collection 'Firely Auth docs', and we will set the Authorization for the collection as a whole.
+For this we created a collection `Firely Auth <https://www.postman.com/firelyteam/workspace/firely-server-public-test-collections/collection/32290591-07a6307c-4779-41a7-a5e5-c0a29d82894d>`_, and we will set the Authorization for the collection as a whole.
 That way the authorization can be reused for all requests in the collection.
 Click 'Get New Access Token' and you'll be taken to the login page of Firely Auth.
 If you are still logged in since step 3, you will be authorized immediately.